-Record uptake of battery installations has prompted the Federal Government to formally revise the Cheaper Home Batteries rebate, with confirmed changes to both funding and how the rebate will be applied.
+Record uptake of battery installations has prompted the Federal Government to revise the Cheaper Home Batteries rebate, with confirmed changes to both funding and how the rebate will be applied.

 Why the rebate is being revised now